thenumbernine/Tensor/README.md

 - More tensor operators?
 For integral Scalar types?  `<< >> & | ^ ~ && || ! % ?:`.
 For tensors and index-notation.

+- assign dimension size and offset to Index

 - C++23 operator[] can be variadic.
 	so once C++23 comes around, I'm getting rid of all Accessors and only allowing exact references into tensors using [] or (). in fact, why don't I just do that now?